ga-wdi-boston/wdi_7_js_quiz_2_jasmine/readme.md

-# This is a quiz on JavaScript and writing tests!
+# JavaScript Jasmine Quiz

-Please see `src/quiz.js` and `spec/quizSpec.js`.
+Please see `src/Quiz.js` and `spec/QuizSpec.js`.

 The first tests for the first question are already written.
 COOL!

 Write the corresponding code.
+You may reference your *Ruby* solutions and things online, but you may **not** reference your JavaScript quiz from yesterday.

 To run your tests open `SpecRunner.html`.

 For the remaining questions write __both__ the tests and functions.
 AGAIN?!

-__Please replace this line with your name.__